 - Tai chi

-What makes them alternative, as opposed to mainstream, is that the benefits ascribed to them by their advocates are not supported by the bulk of scientific evidence.
-In certain cases, there is sufficient scientific evidence to debunk them completely.
+These therapies are alternative, as opposed to mainstream, because many of the benefits their advocates claim are not supported by the bulk of scientific evidence.
+In fact, in certain cases, there is sufficient scientific evidence to debunk them completely.
 For all intents and purposes, that puts them in the same category as voodoo.

-Being alternatives to traditional medical or pharmaceutical interventions, not all of these disciplines are governed by professional associations.
-The vast majority of their practitioners do not require government-issued licenses to practice, unlike physicians and other health professionals, who, of course, do.
-Even if their professions are officially recognized in your country they might not be abroad in the jurisdiction where you choose to undergo treatment.
+Since they are alternatives to traditional medical or pharmaceutical interventions, the practitioners of these disciplines are not necessarily members of professional associations.
+They might even not hold government-issued licenses.
+Physicians and other health professionals, of course, do.
+Even if their professions are officially recognized in your country, they might not be in the jurisdiction where you choose to undergo treatment abroad.
 In such cases, anyone can call himself a practitioner of that particular therapy and get away with it, which means you can’t sue for malpractice.

 Scamming Terminal Patients

 Clinics and websites offering alternative therapies for cancer sufferers are a big business.
 Many are outright scams.
-The U.S. Federal Trade Commission (FTC) warns that some of the remedies they peddle, such as black salve, essiac tea and laetrile (the so-called “vitamin B17”), which are generally advertised as “natural” and “effective,” are both ineffective and dangerous.
+The U.S. Federal Trade Commission (FTC) warns that some of the remedies they peddle are both ineffective and dangerous.
+These include black salve, essiac tea and laetrile (the so-called “vitamin B17”), which are generally advertised as “natural” and “effective.”
 Laetrile and amygdalin, a dietary supplement that fraudsters claim treats cancer and prevents high blood pressure and arthritis as well, can be converted by the body into cyanide, a deadly poison.
 Another fake cure being marketed without FDA approval is cannabidiol (CBD), a derivative of the marijuana plant.
 It is administered as a drop, capsule, syrup, tea, lotion, or cream.

 These and other quack medicines are routinely hyped by overseas cancer clinics catering to medical tourism.
 At best, they have not been proven to be effective.
 At worst, they have been shown in controlled clinical trials to be useless or even dangerous.